Current Ratio

 Current assets divided by current liabilities.

-The current ratio measures whether a business has enough short-term assets to cover short-term liabilities.
+The current ratio measures whether a business has enough short-term assets (cash, accounts receivable, inventory, prepaid expenses, marketable securities) to cover short-term liabilities (accounts payable, accrued expenses, short-term debt, current portion of long-term debt, unearned revenue).
 A ratio above 1.0 indicates more current assets than current liabilities.
-Most lenders want to see a current ratio of at least 1.2–2.0.
-A ratio that's too high may indicate excess cash or inventory that could be deployed more productively.
+Most commercial lenders set loan covenants requiring a current ratio of at least 1.2–2.0.
+A ratio that is too high (above 3.0) may indicate excess cash sitting idle, slow-moving inventory, or uncollected receivables — all of which represent unproductive working capital.
+Industry context matters: retailers and grocers often run below 1.0 deliberately, while professional service firms can sustainably operate above 2.0.

 Formula